casey/filepack/README.md

 Metadata
 --------

-todo: cleanup

-### `metadata`

-The value of the optional `metadata` key is an object containing metadata describing the package, with keys and values as follows:
+`filepack create` can optionally write metadata describing the contents of the package to a file named `metadata.json`, contain a JSON object with the following keys:

 - `title`: A string containing the package's human-readable title.

-An example manifest with metadata:
+An example `metadata.json`:

 ```js
 {